-ACV policies pays your claim out based the current market value of an item minus any depreciation. replacement cost pays out based on the cost to repair or replace the item without depreciation being a factor.
+ACV policies pays your claim out based on the current market value of an item minus any depreciation.
+Replacement cost pays out based on the cost to repair or replace the item without depreciation being a factor.
 Replacement cost policies are more expensive, but the higher payout compared to an ACV policy makes it worthwhile.
 Whether you're going with an ACV or replacement cost policy should figure into how much coverage you need.

 Most home insurance policies start liability coverage at $100,000.
 This may seem like a lot of money.
 However, a liability claim can easily surpass that, especially if you have lots of assets.
 Liability coverage protects you if someone is injured in your home.
 The bills for an extended medical stay or a lengthy lawsuit are costly.

 We recommend that you get at least $300,000 in liability coverage.
 But you can purchase up to $500,000.
 The jump from the minimum amount of liability coverage to $300,000 or even $500,000 might seem huge, but it only adds a few dollars onto your monthly premium.
 It’s really worth it in the long run.

 if you have large assets, you may need even more liability.
 Umbrella insurance policies are often available to bump your liability limits starting at $1 million.
 This policy add-on will cover monetary damages that exceed your liability limit.
 When you consider how expensive a lawsuit can be, an umbrella policy is a good choice.

 Getting the right amount of additional living expense coverage